simonom/PyCHAM/README.md

 nucv3 = Nucleation parameterisation value 3

 nuc_comp = Name of component contributing to nucleation (only one allowed), must
-			correspond to a name in the chemical scheme file
+			correspond to a name in the chemical scheme file.
+Deafults to empty.
+If empty, the nucleation module (nuc.py) will not be called.

 new_partr = radius of newly nucleated particles (cm), if empty defaults to 2.0e-7 cm